Retention licence guidelines

-The guidelines are intended as a guide to the implementation of the Act and the Mineral Resources (Sustainable Development) (Mineral Industries) Interim Regulations 2018 (the Regulations) to demonstrate what is expected from proponents in relation to statutory requirements.
+The guidelines are intended as a guide to the implementation of the Act and the Mineral Resources (Sustainable Development) (Mineral Industries) Regulations 2019 (the Regulations) to demonstrate what is expected from proponents in relation to statutory requirements.
 However, these guidelines do not necessarily outline the only means by which a proponent may be taken to comply.
 Ultimately all licensing and compliance decisions will be made on a case-by-case basis and will be subject to the Minister's or Department Head's discretion, where relevant.
 Note, references to 'the Minister' and 'the Department Head' include references to any relevant delegates within the Department of Jobs, Precincts and Regions ('the department').

 These guidelines should be read in conjunction with the Retention Licence Application Kit, guidelines issued by the Minister for the purposes of describing the mineral resource (section 15(1BB) of the Act), and any other relevant departmental guidelines.
 Additional information may also be obtained by contacting your local office of the department.

 The guideline attempts to distinguish legal requirements (in the Act and Regulations) from other general guidance by using words such as 'must' and 'required'.
 If there is any inconsistency between these guidelines and the Act or Regulations, the Act and Regulations will prevail.
 If applicants or licence holders are uncertain about any of their legal obligations they may wish to seek independent legal advice.

 Amendments to the Act passed in 2010 introduced a new retention licence.
 The amendments came into operation in February 2012.
 These guidelines also include some of the other significant amendments which have come into effect since then.